 An automated, templated system of communication saves a lot of time and effort, but it can make it difficult to personalize messaging to the client.

 Unless, of course, you’re using Floify.

 Floify email templates can be built with a “personal note” field that allows LO’s to add individualization to their correspondence.
-Not every situation will be right to add a personal note, but it is nonetheless a nice way to add to the connection with your borrower in a time-conscious manner.
+Not every situation will require a personal note.
+Nonetheless, it’s a nice way to connect with your borrower in a time-conscious manner.

 The best, most proven, way to build loyalty amongst your customer base, is to build strong emotional connections.
-Take advantage of these under-utilized sales techniques to deepen the relationship with your borrowers and turn them into your biggest fans.
+Take advantage of these under-utilized sales techniques to deepen the relationship with your borrowers, turning them into your biggest fans.